tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_what_is_a_rest_api.md

 The WSDL file defines the allowed elements and attributes in the message exchanges.
 The WSDL file is machine readable and used by the servers interacting with each other to facilitate the communication.

 SOAP messages are enclosed in an "envelope" that includes a header and body, using a specific XML schema and namespace.
-For an example of a SOAP request and response format, see [SOAP vs REST Challenges](http://www.soapui.org/testing-dojo/world-of-api-testing/soap-vs--rest-challenges.html).
+For an example of a SOAP request and response format, see [SOAP vs REST 101: Understand The Differences](http://www.soapui.org/testing-dojo/world-of-api-testing/soap-vs--rest-challenges.html).

 The main problem with SOAP is that the XML message format is too verbose and heavy.
 It is particularly problematic with mobile scenarios where file size and bandwidth are critical.
 The verbose message format slows processing times, which makes SOAP interactions lethargic.

-SOAP is still used in enterprise application scenarios (especially with financial institutions) with server-to-server communication, but in the past 5 years, SOAP has largely been replaced by REST, especially for APIs on the open web.
+SOAP is still used in enterprise application scenarios (especially with financial institutions) with server-to-server communication, but in the past five years, SOAP has mostly been replaced by REST, especially for APIs on the open web.

 ## REST is a style, not a standard